ArpitaHalvi/location-address-app/README.md

 Frontend:
 React: For building the user interface.
+React-Leaflet: For rendering interactive maps and location-based data.
 Context API: Used for state management to handle user authentication and other global states effectively.
-Tailwind CSS: (Optional) For streamlined and responsive UI design.
+Tailwind CSS: For streamlined and responsive UI design.

 Backend:
 Node.js: For server-side logic and handling API requests.
 Express: A fast and lightweight framework for building robust APIs.
 JWT: For secure authentication and user session management.

 Other Tools:
 MapTiler API: For fetching location data and mapping services.

 Running the Frontend -----